CiscoDevNet/terraform-provider-mso/website/docs/r/tenant.html.markdown

 * `site_association.gcp_client_id` - (Optional) GCP Client Id.
 This parameter will only have effect with `vendor` = gcp.
 * `site_association.gcp_email` - (Optional) GCP Email.
 It must be provided if the GCP account is not managed.
 This parameter will only have effect with `vendor` = gcp.

-NOTE: AWS, Azure or GCP credentials will be used based on whatever is passed in `vendor` argument if both (AWS + Azure + GCP) Credentials are provided.
+NOTE: AWS, Azure or GCP credentials will be used based on whatever is passed in `vendor` argument if more than one (AWS + Azure + GCP) Credentials are provided.

 ## Attribute Reference ##